-The Burlington waterfront was not the first European settlement in the area, but it was home to the first permanent cluster of settlements.
-The growth of the waterfront began in earnest in the fall of 1772 when Ira Allen, his brother Ethan, and a handful of others settled near the Winooski River falls on the north side of the river.
+The Burlington waterfront was not the very first serious European settlement in the area, but the first permanent cluster of settlements.
+The first occurred in the fall of 1772 when Ira Allen, his brother Ethan, and a handful of others settled near the Winooski River falls on the north side of the river.
 Industry was a driving force of the Burlington waterfront from the very start.
-In Ira’s own words, his goal was “to look for the best place for trade, at or near Lake Champlain...which I faithfully attended to, and gave Burlington Bay the preference of any part of the country."
-He was confident that “Burlington would, from its situation, become a place of consequence."

-Burlington waterfront, mid-1800s War drove the settlers away for the time being.
+At the same time, in 1773, another man named Felix Powell, made a settlement at Appletree Point.
+But, by 1776, the harsh frontier life, presence of Native Americans, and the turmoil of the Revolutionary War drove the settlers away for the time being.
 After the war in 1783, the settlers came back to stay.

-Even by 1792, there were a few buildings in present day Burlington.
-Most buildings were located near the lake shore in the oldest part of the city, on what was then called Water Street, but is now called Battery Street.
-The thoroughfare was named Water Street because the lakeshore came right up to the edge of the street, hundreds of feet from where it is now.
+By 1792 there were a few buildings in present day Burlington.
+They were located near the lake shore in the oldest part of the city, on what was called Water Street, but is now called Battery Street.
+It was called Water Street because the lakeshore came right up to the edge of the street, hundreds of feet from where it is now.
 Most of

 Prominent businessmen began to rise from the newly created wealth.
 One of these men was Gideon King Jr., also known as “The Admiral of Lake Champlain."
 He was the son of tavern owner Gideon King Sr. Gideon King Jr. started in the shipping business in Burlington at age 16.
 His early years were in fur trading, working for John Jacob Astor of New York.
 But, it wasn’t long before he had his hands in most aspects of the early Burlington shipping industry.
 He controlled almost half of the early commercial sailing ships on the lake from 1800-1826.
-His powerful shipping fleet proved invaluable during the War of 1812, as it kept the town supplied with its basic needs while tensions on the lake made shipping difficult.
+His powerful shipping fleet proved invaluable during the War of 1812 as it kept the town supplied of its basic needs while tensions on the lake made shipping difficult.
 His house still stands on King Street in Burlington’s old harbor section.

 At the time the store was built, the waterfront went up nearly to its edge.
 It was perfect